jrsharp/jrsharp.github.io/_posts/2005-05-07-tiger-confirmed-to-run-on-powerbook-g3-lombard.markdown

     testing and I just swap them out whenever I want a change.
 Anyway, best of luck and I am sorry I can't be more helpful."
 ---
-<p>Ok, I've confirmed that Mac OS X 10.4, Tiger will run just fine on the PowerBook G3 Lombard.
+Ok, I've confirmed that Mac OS X 10.4, Tiger will run just fine on the PowerBook G3 Lombard.
 I suppose "just fine" is debatable, but it's definitely up and running on my overclocked (466Mhz) Lombard and seems usable to me.
 It is a bit sluggish, of course, and the spinning beachball appears more often than I would like.
-The machine is even usable with VoiceOver running.</p>
+The machine is even usable with VoiceOver running.

-<p>Anyway, there you have it, folks.
+Anyway, there you have it, folks.
 I will go back to running Gentoo PPC on my Lombard, but I know many Lombard users out there want to run Tiger.
-Just follow the instructions provided in my previous post for creating a hacked Tiger installation DVD.</p>
+Just follow the instructions provided in my previous post for creating a hacked Tiger installation DVD.

-<p>As a side note, there were several other models listed in the OSInstall.dist file that may be made to run Tiger, as well.
-Check it out!</p>
+As a side note, there were several other models listed in the OSInstall.dist file that may be made to run Tiger, as well.
+Check it out!